ZacTanner/Netflix-Subscriber-Churn-Analysis-Logistic-Regression/README.md

 ## Overview

 This project builds an interpretable logistic regression model to predict subscriber churn and identify key drivers, enabling targeted retention strategies.
+The data set used for this analysis was obtained from [Kaggle](https://www.kaggle.com/datasets/abdulwadood11220/netflix-customer-churn-dataset/data).

 ## Model Performance
 - ROC AUC: 0.822 (strong predictive power)